mt-mods/signs_lib/MODELS.md

 When adding materials, you MUST add them in the order you want them to appear in the exported model, as Blender provides no easy way to enforce a particular order if they come out wrong.

-If you look in the `models/` directory, you'll find the standard sign project file, `standard wooden sign.blend`, which contains all four variants of the standard sign model ("wallmounted" and "facedir", on-wall and on-pole), designed per the above requirements.
+If you look in the `models/` directory, you'll find the standard sign project file, "standard wooden sign.blend", which contains all four variants of the standard sign model ("wallmounted" and "facedir", on-wall and on-pole), designed per the above requirements.
 This file also contains both entity variants (on-wall and on-pole).
 You'll notice that there are only two entities.
-This is because entity rotation has no relation to a node's `paramtype2`, so all standard signs use the same pair of upright on-wall and on-pole entities.
+This is because entity rotation has no concept of "wallmounted", "facedir", etc., so all standard signs use the same pair of entities.

 To create the text entity model, assuming you're starting with a properly-UV-mapped, "wallmounted" base sign model with a simple one-piece flat design (comparable to, say, a standard wall sign or a [street_signs](https://forum.minetest.net/viewtopic.php?t=20866) warning diamond), do these steps: